ihsanenginbal/Public_Functions_Library/README.md

 # Public_Matlab_Library
-Public Matlab Library for sharing Matlab codes on earthquake engineering applications
+This is a public Matlab library for sharing Matlab codes on earthquake engineering applications.
+The repository consists of useful scripts and codes Ihsan E. Bal has developed and used over the recent years.